watem-sedem/watem-sedem/docs/routing.rst

 #######

-The flow and sediment routing is based on a multiple flow direction algorithm (ref?) implemented on a fixed grid.
-Specifically, the algorithm makes use of the height profile and definition of land-use to define flow from a source pixel to one or two target pixels.
+The flow and sediment routing is based on a multiple flow direction algorithm implemented on a fixed grid.
+Specifically, the algorithm makes use of the height profile and definition of land cover to define flow from a source pixel to one or two target pixels.
 It is important to note that the multi-flow routing algorithm developed for CN-WS is an algorithm adjusted to the context of erosion and agriculture.
 This implies that the routing should represent the average pattern of routing.
-This way, off-site impacts (e.g. effect of erosion on an agricultural field on nearby urban area) can be estimated.
-This also implies that the model outputs at interest (routing over land, sediment load per pixel) are sensitive to the defined height profile.
+This way, off-site impacts (e.g. effect of erosion on an agricultural field on nearby urban area) can be adequately be represented

 The flow routing varies a function of the difference in height between source and potential target pixels, and the land cover in the source and